 In October 2015, SyndicateRoom members invested alongside John Knight, Malcolm Chapman and Anthony Gilbert, helping The Electrospinning Company to raise £381,789.
+Some followed on in a round of £650,000 in January 2017.

 These advanced biomaterials can be implanted in the body as medical devices that promote healing by the patient’s own cells, thereby reducing rejection rates for implants and rates of internal scarring.
 These materials enable safe, affordable treatments for a range of conditions such as tendon repair, wound healing and incontinence.